Packaging sourcing guide

 Specify the full bottle system

 Plastic bottle quality depends on the full system, not only the bottle body.
-Neck finish, cap thread, liner, pump, sprayer, label, shrink sleeve, induction seal, carton count, and filling method all affect final performance.
+Neck finish, cap thread, liner, pump, sprayer, label, shrink sleeve, induction seal, carton count, cap torque, and filling method all affect final performance.

 - Request technical drawings with capacity, overflow volume, weight, neck finish, dimensions, and tolerance.